 A home does not immediately seem like a threatening location.
 But for an elderly loved one who is suffering from reduced mobility, even a seemingly inoffensive home is littered with potential hazards.
-Slippery floors, loose carpets, and cluttered walk spaces could all induce a trip to the emergency room.
+Slippery floors, loose carpets, and cluttered walking spaces could all induce a trip to the emergency room.
+With proper care and the right mobility aids from harmonyhomemedical.com these equipment can help the elderly live independent and comfortable lives.
+They create custom solutions combining medical equipment and home modifications.
+They have the option of installing a stair chair lift that will restore your full access to the upper floor of your home if you have been living with barriers in your home.
+Even for people who are disabled, wheelchair stair lifts can be provided.

 To keep your loved ones safe and make your home more accessible to elderly friends and family, it is recommended you undertake some modest home improvements.
 Here PinnaclePMC.com outlines several ways to make your home more navigable for those with mobility challenges: